Dhanarajb/ReactJS/Scenarios.md

   - Render fallback UI within the error boundary component to inform users of errors.
 (Render fallback UI)
   - Wrap components that might throw errors within the error boundary component.
 (Wrap error-prone components) (Set up error boundaries)
 ---
+### Code Splitting:
+> Explain the concept of code splitting and dynamic imports in React.
+Provide a scenario where you would use these techniques to improve your application's performance.
+  - Imagine a large e-commerce application like a virtual shopping mall.
+Code splitting is like dividing the mall into different sections, like clothing, electronics,and food, instead of having one massive store.
+This way, shoppers only visit the sections they need, making the experience smoother and faster.
+  - Dynamic imports are like asking a friend to bring something specific when they visit.
+Instead of carrying everything at once, you only get the items you need when you need them.
+  - In React, dynamic imports allow you to load specific JavaScript components only when they are needed, reducing the initial load time and improving performance.
+  - In our mall analogy, code splitting would divide the e-commerce app into product catalog, shopping cart, and checkout sections.
+Dynamic imports would ensure that only the components needed for each section are loaded, like product listings for the catalog or payment options for checkout.
+  - By dividing the code and loading only what's needed, you make your e-commerce app faster and more responsive, giving shoppers a smoother and more enjoyable experience.
+---